WELCOME TO THE GUNGGANDJI-MANDINGALBAY YIDINJI PEOPLES PRESCRIBED BODY CORPORATE ABORIGINAL CORPORATION RNTBC

 The Wet Tropics Management Authority's Executive Director Scott Buchanan said, "the Authority appreciates the great work undertaken by the GMYPPBC team in the delivery of the Reef Assist program and in providing employment and training to unemployed and underemployed locals while investing in on ground restoration and cultural activities".

 The GMYPPBC leveraged from the Reef Assist Ranger program funding to secure funding from the Queensland Indigenous Land and Sea Ranger Program to continue to engage the Ranger Coordinator and three rangers from the original Reef Assist Ranger Program.
 In addition, GMYPPBC secured extension funding from the Reef Assist Program through to November 2022, which has enabled us to retain our remaining Ranger team members.
-We are currently seeking ongoing funding to support and retain the GMY Ranger team and provide new employment and environmental outcomes.

 For regular updates on the Ranger Program, please visit and follow our Facebook and Instagram pages (@gmyppbc) and subscribe to our YouTube Channel for view our videos (@gmyrangers)